Generalized Honeycomb-structured Materials in the Subwavelength Regime: Asymptotic Behavior of Band Structure

 \section{Asymptotic Behavior of Band Structure}

-This section is devoted to characterizing the band structure in subwavelength regime of generalized honeycomb-structured inclusions $ D $.
-To this end, we first describe the asymptotic behavior of Green's functions when both $ \omega $ and $ |\alpha| $ are small.
-Then by properly defining the periodic capacitance matrix $\mathbf{C}^{0}$, we obtain the asymptotic behavior of band structures near $ \alpha=0 $.
+This section is devoted to characterizing the band structure in subwavelength regime of generalized honeycomb-structured inclusions $ D $ for arbitrary $ \sigma $.
+We will asymptotically determine the subwavelength frequencies by the eigenvalues of capacitance matrix $\mathbf{C}^{0}$, which will be defined later.
+We will prove the following result: \begin{theorem} The value $ \{\omega_{n}^2(\alpha,\sigma,\delta)\}_{n=1}^{6} $ are approximated by